 The material here ought to be standard and well known; we include a discussion for future reference.
 We begin with umkehr maps.
-Suppose $f:E\to B$ is an embedding of compact closed manifolds.
-An application of Pontrjagin-Thom construction yields a map $f_!:B_+\to E^{\nu_f}$ with $\nu_f$ being the normal bundle of $f$ that we call the umkehr map associated to $f$.
-Moreover, if $\zeta\to B$ is some (virtual) {vector} bundle, then the above construction might be twisted to provide an umkehr map \cite{CohenKlein}, \cite[(4.4)]{BeckerSchultz1}
+Suppose $f:E\to B$ is an embedding of compact closed manifolds {with the normal bundle$\nu_f$.
+The} Pontrjagin-Thom construction yields a map $f_!:B_+\to E^{\nu_f}$ {called} the umkehr map associated to $f$.
+Moreover, if $\zeta\to B$ is some (virtual) {vector} bundle, then the above construction {may} be twisted to provide an umkehr map \cite{CohenKlein}, \cite[(4.4)]{BeckerSchultz1}

-with $\zeta|_E=f^*\zeta$ being the restriction of $\zeta$ over $E$ through $f$.\\ Second, suppose $\pi:E\to B$ is a fibre bundle between closed compact finite dimensional manifolds, with $B$ a finite complex, whose fibre $F$ is also a closed compact manifold.
-Since $E$ is compact, by Whitney's embedding theorem, we may choose an embedding $E\to\R^k$, which allows to extend $\pi$ to an embedding $j:E\to\R^k\times B$.
+Suppose { this time that} $F\to E\stackrel{\pi}{\to} B$ is a fibre bundle {such that $F$, $E$ and $B$ are all compact closed finite dimensional manifolds.} Since $E$ is compact, by Whitney's embedding theorem, we may choose an embedding $\iota:E\to\R^k$, which allows us to extend $\pi$ to an embedding $j:E\to B\times\R^k$, say $j=(\pi,\iota)$.
 The umkehr map for such an embedding is a map

-whose at least stable homotopy class does not depend on a particular choice of an embedding $E\to\R^k$ for some $k$.
-By the discussion of \cite[Section 4]{BG} (see also \cite[Section 2]{BM}) the composition
+The stable normal bundle does not depend on a particular embedding, hence stablising the embedding $\iota$ by composition with embeddings $\R^k\to\R^{k+l}$, $l>0$, we see that the stable homotopy class of $j_!$ does not depend on a particular choice of an embedding $E\to\R^k$.
+By the discussion of \cite[Section 4]{BG} (see also \cite[Section 2]{BM}) {the stable homotopy class of the composition